mathesar-foundation/mathesar-wiki/team/worklogs/kriti.md

 ---

 # Working on
-- Update script for upcoming funder meeting
+- Continue work on script for upcoming funder meeting
+- External call for fundraising prep
+- How to Raise Money workshop session
+- Installation meeting

 ## Backlog
 - Review Sean's Querydown document